mbabynames search ✿

 Wolfgang Sage

-"noble and strong" (Wolfgang) meets "wise" (Sage).
+"travelling wolf" (Wolfgang) meets "wise" (Sage).
 The combination reads as complete.
 Neither name overshadows the other.
 Sage (1 syllable) provides a firm close after the longer Wolfgang.

 Wolfgang Pierce